Working Conditions

 NPS/Harpers Ferry Center

-Time-books for the colliers, who worked with charcoal at the furnace, give us the work schedule for indentured servants.
-They were expected to work a twenty-six day month with only Sundays free, year after year.
+Timebooks from the 1770s for the colliers, who worked with charcoal at the furnace, give us the work schedule for enslaved people and indentured servants.
+They were expected to work a twenty-six-day month with only Sundays free, year after year.
 Dr. Randall Hulse, who was employed to care for ailing furnace workers, described general working conditions of the ironworks.
-In a letter dated February 22, 1777, to Captain Ridgely, Dr. Hulse described workers subjected to “a mean diet and barbarous usage” and a “wanton abuse of power.”
+In a letter dated February 22, 1777, to Charles Ridgely, Dr. Hulse described workers subjected to “a mean diet and barbarous usage” and a “wanton abuse of power.”
 He personally witnessed labor and punishment “excesses that call aloud for redress.”
 In many cases, these practices can only reasonably be defined as torture.

 Dr. Hulse cited a laborer, who made for “a miserable spectacle,” whom the overseer had driven to work “with a 56 lbs. chained to his leg.”
 “The despotic manager,” continued the doctor, “beat him with a stick and he died the next morning.”
 Hulse charged that any “unconcerned spectator” who witnessed the labor practices of Northampton without a more humane response “must possess a heart of stone and be deaf to every Sentiment of Humanity.”